Fraenkiman/flatpress-extras/fp-plugins/mastodon/Function-Organigram.md

 ## Notes

 - The focus is the plugin itself.
-- The descriptions are derived from the analyzed source code.
+- The descriptions are derived from the source code.
 - The four admin methods `setup()`, `main()`, and `onsubmit()` are implemented at the end of the file inside the `AdminPanelAction` class and are therefore included here.
 - The terms **Entry** and **Comment** follow the wording used by the source code.